 - What sources of data are available on SNAP households (e.g., addresses, household characteristics, food-shopping patterns)?
 What are their main features?

 - What sources of data are available on food outlets (e.g., address, store type, SNAP retailer)?
 What are their main features?

 - What tools are available to link the relevant data sources and identify food deserts (with or without GIS)?
 What are their main features?

 - What resources and procedures are needed to access and use these data and tools as inputs for an ongoing catalog of food deserts for SNAP?
 How do they compare in format requirements, accuracy, detail level, cost, and maintenance effort?

 - What are the advantages, limitations, and uncertainties involved with each alternative?

-The final report is entitled “Examine the Feasibility of Using GIS Data to Catalog a Representative Sample of Food Deserts and Characteristics of The SNAP Households Residing There.”
-(February 2012)
+Final report, Examine the Feasibility of Using GIS Data to Catalog a Representative Sample of Food Deserts and Characteristics of the SNAP Households Residing There (February 2012)